lostb1t/replex/README.md

 ## Test server

-There is a test server available, you can use it by base32 encoding your plex url and put it in front of replex.stream as a subdomain.
+There is a Replex test server available, you can use it by base32 encoding your plex url and put it in front of replex.stream as a subdomain.

 Example: